-In tetrahedrally bonded semiconductors, the two most frequently occurring dislocations are the 30° and the 90° partial dislocations, lying on {111} planes along [110] directions.22-24 These materials are of obvious technological importance, and the detailed understanding of the atomic structure at the dislocation cores is of great interest, since dislocations influence both the electronic and the mechanical properties of semiconductor devices.
-Indeed, a great deal of theoretical effort has been devoted to study the properties of dislocations in these materials.2-21 In the particular case of silicon, the theoretical study of the dislocation cores at the atomistic scale has revealed a rich structure of point excitations (kinks and reconstruction defects) in the core of the 30° and 90° partials.^{2-5, 16-20}
+In tetrahedrally bonded semiconductors, the two most frequently occurring dislocations are the 30° and the 90° partial dislocations, lying on {111} planes along [110] directions.^{22-24} These materials are of obvious technological importance, and the detailed understanding of the atomic structure at the dislocation cores is of great interest, since dislocations influence both the electronic and the mechanical properties of semiconductor devices.
+Indeed, a great deal of theoretical effort has been devoted to study the properties of dislocations in these materials.^{2-21} In the particular case of silicon, the theoretical study of the dislocation cores at the atomistic scale has revealed a rich structure of point excitations (kinks and reconstruction defects) in the core of the 30° and 90° partials.^{2-5,16-20}

 Most of these works have concentrated on understanding the structure of the 90° partial dislocation.
 Until recently, a consensus had emerged at the theoretical level, about the nature of the reconstruction at the core of the defect.
 In its unreconstructed configuration, the core of the 90° partial displays a zigzag chain of threefold-coordinated atoms running along the dislocation direction, with broken bonds lying nearly parallel to the slip plane.
-Mirror symmetry planes are present is this configuration, as can be seen in Fig. 1(a).
+Mirror symmetry planes are present in this configuration, as can be seen in Fig. 1(a).
 A variant of this structure is one in which the dashed lines in Fig. 1(a) are considered to be covalent bonds, resulting in a "quasifivefold" reconstruction that also retains the mirror symmetry.6 On the other hand, a reconstruction that breaks the mirror symmetry of the unreconstructed core, while preserving the lattice periodicity along the line, is shown in Fig. 1(b).
 In this case all dangling bonds have been eliminated, and all the atoms are fourfold coordinated.
-Such a reconstruction was predicted to be substantially lower in energy than both the unreconstructed and the quasifivefold-reconstructed cores,^{2,6,11-13,15} and thus to be the one expected to occur in nature.
+Such a reconstruction was predicted to be substantially lower in energy than both the unreconstructed and the quasifivefold-reconstructed cores, $^{2,6,11-13,15}{2,6,11-13,15}$ and thus to be the one expected to occur in nature.
 We will refer to this symmetry-breaking reconstruction as the single-period (SP) reconstruction.

 However, our recent theoretical work on the core reconstruction of this dislocation in Si produced a surprise.
 In Ref.
 3, we proposed an alternative core structure for the 90° partial in which, in addition to symmetry breaking of the SP core, the periodicity along the dislocation line is doubled.
 This double-period (DP) reconstruction, which is shown in Fig. 1(c), can be derived from the SP one by introducing alternating kinks at every lattice site along the core.
 This geometry is consistent with all available experimental information about the 90° partial.
-Like the SP core, the DP structure is fully reconstructed, and thus neither one gives rise to deep-gap states which would show an EPR signal.
-EPR experiments in Si indicate a very small density of dangling bonds in the core of dislocation.22-24 Moreover, both cores consist entirely of fivefold, sixfold, and sevenfold rings, both being consistent with images produced by transmission electron microscopy, at the current level of resolution of this technique.25 The results we obtained in
+Like the SP core, the DP structure is fully reconstructed, and thus neither one gives rise to deep-gap states, which would show an electron paragmatic resonance (EPR) signal.
+EPR experiments in Si indicate a very small density of dangling bonds in the core of dislocation.22-24 Moreover, both cores consist entirely of fivefold, sixfold, and sevenfold rings, both being consistent with images produced by transmission electron microscopy. at the current level of resolution of this technique.25 The results we obtained in Ref.
+3 show the DP structure to be lower in energy than the SP one, by means of Keatingpotential, total-energy tight-binding (TETB), and ab initio local-density (LDA) calculations.